-Gregory S. Creed, PhD – PRESIDENT
+Gregory S. Creed, PhD – PAST PRESIDENT

 Gregory S. Creed, PhD is a Licensed Professional Counselor with over 14 years of clinical experience.
 His work with couples, families, teens, school age children and adults has greatly contributed to enhancing the lives of his clients.
 Dr. Creed utilizes a strength-based approach by assisting families to see beyond the problem through the implementation of solutions.
 He strongly believes in building on family strengths to improve relationships and family functioning.

 Dr. Creed provides consultation and parent education designed to empower, educate and support parents in developing effective parenting strategies to draw on with their children and teens.
 Dr. Creed has lived overseas for a decade and speaks both Spanish and Japanese fluently.

 Dr. Creed teaches pastoral psychology and marriage and family counseling at St. John Vianney Theological Seminary in Denver.
 He has a counseling agency, Transitions Psychology Group, located in Greeley, Colorado.